jlangch/venice/README.md

 #### No blacklisting

-Unlikes a sandbox provided by Java SecurityManager, this sandboxing is only a skin deep.
-In other words, even if you prohibit Venice from executing an operation X, if an attacker finds another method Y that calls into X, he can execute X.
+Unlike a sandbox provided by Java SecurityManager, this sandboxing is only a skin deep.
+In other words, even if you prohibit Venice from executing a Java operation X, if an attacker finds another Java method Y that calls into X, he can execute X.

 This in practice means you have to whitelist what's OK, as opposed to blacklist things that are problematic, because you'll never know all the static methods